mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

    :param value: The value to set
    :returns: ``true`` if the conversion was successful or ``false`` if it failed

-.. cpp:function:: ColumnStoreDecimal::bool set(int64_t number, uint8_t scale)
+.. cpp:function:: bool ColumnStoreDecimal::set(int64_t number, uint8_t scale)

    Sets the decimal to a given number and scale.
 For example for the value 3.14159 you would set the number to ``314159`` and the scale to ``5``.